Last updated: 9th February 2022

 - Highlight sponsorships, calls to action or bonus content

-From a podcaster’s perspective, show notes give you an important opportunity to add context and detail to your episodes, promote your premium content, products or services and optimize your content for search engines!
+From your perspective as a podcaster, show notes give you an important opportunity to add context and detail to your episodes, promote your premium content, products or services and optimize your content for search engines!

 In short: think of your podcast show notes as complementary content to each and every episode of your podcast.

 Here, I’m going to show you exactly why you should be creating podcast show notes, as well as the best time-saving practices and shortcuts we’ve learned from years of running our own podcasts.